greatLion444/react-studio-1/README.md

 Make sure you're signed into your GitHub account (either real or anonymous is fine for this).

-If you do not follow these three steps for forking, your react app WILL NOT DEPLOY CORRECTLY!
+If you do not follow these three steps, your react app WILL NOT DEPLOY CORRECTLY!

 1) Start to fork the stencil by clicking the green **"Use this template"** button above.